On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Introduction

 \section{Introduction}

+One of the starting points of classical stable homotopy theory is the \emph{Hurewicz theorem}: we call a spectrum $E \in \SH$ \emph{0-connective} if $\pi_i (E) = 0$ for all $i < 0$, where $\pi_i$ denote the stable homotopy groups.
+We may also associate with $E$ its homology groups $H_i(E) := H_i(C_*E)$, where $C_* E$ denotes the singular chain complex.
+The Hurewicz Theorem states that if $E$ is 0-connective then $H_i(E) = 0$ for all $i < 0$ and that there is a natural isomorphism $\pi_0(E) \iso H_0(E)$.

-In classical topology, the study of the stable homotopy category $\SH$ is greatly facilitated by considering the singular chain complex functor $C_*: \SH \to D(Ab)$.
-There are at least two ways of making this statement concrete.
-Firstly, if $E \in \SH$ is a connective spectrum (has only finitely many non-vanishing negative stable homotopy groups) and $C_* E \simeq 0$, then actually $E \simeq 0$.
-We call this the \emph{conseravitivity theorem}.
-Secondly, recall that a spectrum $E$ is called \emph{invertible} if there exists a spectrum $F$ such that $E \wedge F \simeq S$ ($S$ the sphere spectrum).
+This has several nice consequences.
+For example, if $E \in \SH$ is a connective spectrum (has only finitely many non-vanishing negative stable homotopy groups) and $C_* E \wequi 0$, then actually $E \simeq 0$.
+We call this the \emph{conservativity theorem}.

+For another example, recall that a spectrum $E$ is called \emph{invertible} if there exists a spectrum $F$ such that $E \wedge F \wequi S$ ($S$ the sphere spectrum).
 The set of equivalence classes of invertible spectra forms an abelian group denoted $Pic(\SH)$; similarly we have the group $Pic(D(Ab))$.
 The functor $C_*$ induces a homomorphism $Pic(\SH) \to Pic(D(Ab))$ which is \emph{injective}.
 (It follows then quickly that it is an isomorphism, since $Pic(D(Ab))$ is easy to determine.)
-We call this the Pic-injectivity theorem.
-Both of these results follow from the \emph{Hurewicz Theorem}: recall that $E \in \SH$ is called \emph{0-connective} if $\pi_i (E) = 0$ for all $i < 0$, where $\pi_i$ denote the stable homotopy groups.
-We may also associate with $E$ its homology groups $H_i(E) := H_i(C_*E)$.
-The Hurewicz Theorem states that if $E$ is 0-connective then $H_i(E) = 0$ for all $i < 0$ and that there is a natural isomorphism $\pi_0(E) = H_0(E)$.
+We call this the \emph{Pic-injectivity theorem}.